vijay03/cs360v-f21/Lab2.md

 to familiarize yourself with the vmlaunch and vmresume instructions.
 Remove the panic in the call to `asm_vmrun()`.
 There are instructions in the code of what lines you must add or fix.

-There are 3 places you need to add to in this function.
-Both are labeled in the codebase with "Your code here"
+There are several places you need to add to in this function.
+All are labeled in the codebase with "Your code here"

 1. The first instruction can be found in the Intel manual, linked above.
 The instruction needs to set the VMCS rsp to the current top of the frame.
 2. The second instruction needs to check if vmlaunch (env-runs = 1) or vmresume (env-runs > 1) is needed, set the condition code appropriately for use below.
+3. Write a set of instructions to load in guest general purpose registers from the trap frame.
+Be careful not to overwrite the condition code you set in the previous step.
-3. The last code to write will require a set of instructions.
-You must check the result of the condition flag, you set in step 2, and execute either the vmlaunch or the vmresume.
+4. Write a set of instructions to check the result of the condition flag you set in step 2, and execute either the vmlaunch or the vmresume.
 This will require making use of conditional jumps.
+5. Write a set of instructions to write general purpose guest registers and cr2 register from the guest to the trapframe.
+In this part, be careful that the total number of pushes and pops in the inline assembly here are equal; you may need to add pop(s) to make sure this holds.

 Once this is complete, you should be able to run the VM until the guest attempts a vmcall instruction, which traps to the host kernel.
 Because the host isn't handling traps from the guest yet, the VM will be terminated.
 You should see an error like: